shivanaguttiadi/Adi_DevOps_Answers/Adi_DevOps_Details.md

 **Bitbucket:** Bitbucket is a Git-based version control platform owned by Atlassian, offering features similar to GitHub and GitLab.
 It provides both cloud-based and self-hosted options for hosting Git repositories and is often used by teams that use other Atlassian products like Jira and Confluence.

-For Git, you can find interview questions and answers on platforms like GitHub by searching for repositories dedicated to Ansible interview preparation.
+For Git, you can find interview questions and answers on platforms like GitHub by searching for repositories dedicated to Git interview preparation.
 These repositories typically contain a curated list of common Ansible interview questions along with their answers, providing a convenient resource for candidates looking to prepare for Git-related discussions.

 **Git scm Quetions and Answers▶️**
 [**click here**](https://github.com/shivanaguttiadi/Adi_DevOps_Preparation_Repo/blob/DevOps_Answers_Git/Git_Answers_README.md)